CenterForOpenScience/COSDev/docs/process/pull_requests.rst

     - The purpose of the changes you made.
     - Which Github issue the PR addresses, if applicable.
     - Potential concerns, esp. regarding security, privacy, and provenance, which will requires extra care during review.
+- Once your PR is ready, ask for code review on Flowdock.